-This is a post written to my mom, and I want to say, “I’m sorry mom”.
+This is a post written to my mum, and I want to say, “I’m sorry mum”.

-My mom had two girls, myself and my younger sister.
+My mum had two girls, myself and my younger sister.
 I now have two girls, and as a mother there are certain things you have to put up with.
-It’s not until you are a mother yourself that you understand just how much your mother did for you.
-Things that she could only possibly have done because she loves you, unconditionally.
+It’s not until you are a mother yourself that you understand just how much your mum did for you.
+Things that she could only possibly have done because she loves you unconditionally.

-So, this is a list of things I want to apologise to my mom for.
+So, this is a list of things I want to apologise to my mum for.

 I’m sorry for making you take out every single little bug that was floating in the pool before I agreed to get in!
 I now know that it’s not necessary, they won’t kill me, and that you hated it!

-I’m sorry mom, for not taking better care of my school bag, clothes, shoes, etc. I now know that they cost money and should be treated with care.
-I know that they should not literally be dragged through the mud or flung on the floor, kicked, discarded or lost.
+I’m sorry for not taking better care of my school bag, clothes, shoes, etc. I now know that they cost money, money that you worked hard for.
+And I realise that those things should be treated with care.
+I know that they should not be dragged through the mud [literally] or flung on the floor, kicked, discarded or lost.

-I’m sorry mom, for fighting ‘bedtime’.
-I now know that if I don’t go to bed on time, I will wake up grumpy and miserable the next day, and that it is the rest of the world, but mostly you who will have to put up with my bad mood which is not fair.
+I’m sorry mom, for fighting ‘bedtime’, and all the other practical things that are part of life.
+I now know that if I don’t go to bed on time, I will wake up grumpy and miserable the next day.
+When that happens it is the rest of the world, but mostly you who will have to put up with my bad mood which is not fair.

-I’m sorry mom, for telling you I liked that brand new outfit you spent your hard earned money on, then wearing it once and declaring it ‘ugly’ or ‘stupid’.
+I’m sorry for telling you that I liked that brand new outfit you bought me, and spent your hard earned money on, and then only wearing it once and declaring it ‘ugly’ or ‘stupid’.
 I now know that clothes are just clothes.
 You were providing what we needed.
 I realise that by being an ungrateful brat I was literally wasting your money and disrespecting you.
+Again.